Ganpati Festival! A spectacular 10-day celebration on home-coming of Ganesha

 It’s a 10-day-long festival starting on the fourth day of the new moon in the Hindu month of Bhadrapada (late in August or in early September).
-The day is popularly known as ‘Ganesh Chaturthi’, the birthday of Lord Ganpati.
+The day is popularly known as ‘Ganesh Chaturthi’; the birthday of Lord Ganpati.

-On the home-coming of Ganesha, Modak (the favorite sweet of Ganesha)is prepared and offered to the Lord.
+On the home-coming of Ganesha, Modak (the favorite sweet of Ganesha) is prepared and offered to the Lord.
 With flowers, incense, and hymns, Ganpati is worshipped day and night in Mumbai for 10-long-days.
 The entire city indulges in a huge festive mood.

-The Visarjan depicts the nature of the Universal law of constant change; form to formlessness.
+Visarjan depicts the nature of the Universal law of constant change; form to formlessness.
 “A continuous circle of creation to destruction is how the earth is surviving.”

 However, on the day of Visarjan, the processions begin early in the morning.
-Followed by an uncountable number of devotees, most of the idols reach the seashore by night.
+Followed by an uncountable number of devotees, most of the idols reach seashores by night.
 People with dying-hearts say goodbye to their beloved God Ganesha and pray for him to come back again next year.
 And with this, the mega event of Ganpati festival ends in Mumbai.

 Lalbaugcha Raja, the most popular Ganpati Pandal in Mumbai

 Lalbaugcha Raja is one of the most visited pandals of Mumbai, drawing more than 1.5 million visitors a day.
-People often end up waiting 24 hours in the queue to get a glimpse of the Lalbaugcha Raja and offer their prayers.
+People often end up waiting 24 hours in the queue to get a glimpse of Lalbaugcha Raja and to offer prayers.
 Devotees believe Lalbaugcha Raja fulfills every wish prayed to him.

 The rocking Mumbai suddenly becomes silent.
 It’s the time, Lalbaugcha Raja is leaving Mumbai.
 But this is not the end.
 He’ll again come back next year, and again the city of Mumbai will indulge in great festivity with strong devotion.